 Warming Mailboxes

-It is a crucial process to build a positive sender reputation with email service providers.
-By gradually increasing your sending volume, you allow your mailbox to gain trust and avoid being flagged as spam.
+Warming up your mailbox is essential for building a strong sender reputation with email service providers (ESPs).
+This process involves gradually increasing your daily email sending volume to gain trust and reduce the risk of being flagged as spam.